Van Jefferson Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Season Stats

-- Jefferson has hauled in 802 yards (on 50 grabs) and six touchdowns.
-He has been targeted 89 times, and is putting up 47.2 yards per game.
+- This season Jefferson has caught 50 passes on 89 targets for 802 yards and six touchdowns, averaging 47.2 yards per game.

-- So far this season, 14.7% of the 607 passes thrown by his team have gone Jefferson's way.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Bengals.